-Bitcoin mining consumes approximately 120–150 TWh of electricity annually — a figure that continues to scale with network hashrate growth.
-For institutional capital allocators operating under ESG mandates, fiduciary obligations, or sovereign regulatory frameworks, this creates a fundamental access problem.
+Bitcoin mining consumes approximately 120-150 TWh of electricity annually — a figure that continues to scale with network hashrate growth.
+For institutional capital allocators operating with mandates, fiduciary obligations, or sovereign regulatory frameworks, this creates a fundamental access problem.

-Pension funds, sovereign wealth vehicles, and licensed asset managers require auditable energy provenance data before any direct or indirect exposure to Bitcoin mining infrastructure.
-Without this data layer, an estimated $15–16 trillion in institutionally managed capital remains on the sidelines.
+Pension funds, sovereign wealth vehicles, and climate mandate asset managers require auditable energy provenance data before any spot or ETF exposure to Bitcoin.
+Without this data layer, an estimated $15-16 trillion in institutionally managed capital remains on the sidelines.

 Sustainable Bitcoin Protocol was built specifically to resolve this verification gap — providing a standardized, auditable, and cryptographically secured attestation framework that meets institutional compliance requirements across jurisdictions.